 It’s important to understand what these rates mean, how the different rates are set, how they influence each other and, most importantly, what they impact.
 This knowledge can help companies and individuals strategize and adjust to the ups and downs of the U.S. economy.

 The Federal Funds Rate

 Starting with the most powerful rate, the federal funds rate is the rate banks and other financial institutions charge to lend each other money on an overnight basis.

 To clarify, banks experience either a cash surplus or shortage at the end of each business day based on its lending and deposit activity.
 Those with excess funds can lend money overnight to banks that have had a shortfall, and can charge them interest at the federal funds rate, also called the fed funds rate or the overnight rate.

 While the federal funds rate is an important tool for financial institutions, there is much more to it.
 It is also a key tool that the Federal Reserve — the country’s central bank — uses to manage the supply of money in the economy.
 When you hear news reporters announce that the Federal Reserve has raised rates, they are referring to the federal funds rate, which is established by the Federal Open Market Committee (FOMC).

 The FOMC meets every six weeks to discuss and set the rate, though in rare circumstances, the FOMC has made emergency rate changes outside of the normal six-week schedule.
 In slower economies, the FOMC lowers the rate to encourage more people to borrow, which leads to more spending and investing.
 This gives the economy a boost.
 In economies where inflation is running high, as it is in the United States currently, the FOMC raises the rate to discourage people from borrowing.
 This leads to the economy slowing, which helps bring inflation under control.

-The FOMC has raised the fed funds rate five times in 2022, and is expected to raise them even more by the year's end.
+The FOMC raised the fed funds rate seven times in 2022.

 The Prime Rate